lvgl/lvgl/docs/widgets/arc.rst

 Setting the indicator manually
 ------------------------------

-It’s also possible to set the angles of the indicator arc directly with :cpp:expr:`lv_arc_set_angles(arc, start_angle, end_angle)` function or ``lv_arc_set_start/end_angle(arc, start_angle)``.
-In this case the set “value” and “mode” are ignored.
+It's also possible to set the angles of the indicator arc directly with :cpp:expr:`lv_arc_set_angles(arc, start_angle, end_angle)` function or ``lv_arc_set_start/end_angle(arc, start_angle)``.
+In this case the set "value" and "mode" are ignored.

 In other words, the angle and value settings are independent.
 You should exclusively use one or the other.
 Mixing the two might result in